LucasJJulien/definitive-opensource/README.md

 <p align="center"><code>Status: Active</code> - <code>License: MIT</code></p>

 > [!NOTE]
-> This project is currently in the alpha stage and under heavy development.
+> This project is currently in the alpha stage.
 The list is currently edited directly from the readme, however my goal for the 1.0 release is for all open-source projects to be under a "list.json" file with scripts that automatically generate the readme.
 This would automate organization and make re-ordering far easier whilst enabling API retrieval of repository stats for always up to date star counts and descriptions.
 Consult the roadmap for further information regarding development.

 > [!TIP]
 > Submit or make changes by forking this repo, editing, commiting, and opening a pull-request.
 For more information on contributing and requirements for open-source software submissions, consult the contributing page.